-The premise of Matka Medicine is that we can control our health, lengthen our healthspan and lifespan, and be atmasvasth, on our own, with just a little help, if at all, from doctors and the healthcare system.
+The premise of Atmasvasth is that we can control our health, lengthen our healthspan and lifespan, and be atmasvasth, on our own, with just a little help, if at all, from doctors and the healthcare system.
 The very first article that I published last December explains this in detail.
 The article on atmasvasth takes this concept forward as does the one on healthspan.
 The site is structured like a loose book and the Index or Table of Contents and/or the Archives can help you navigate the site.

 You can listen to the audio/podcast hosted on Soundcloud by clicking the Play button below within the browser itself.

-If this concise 13-point guide seems overwhelming…that is what living long, healthy entails.
+If this concise guide seems overwhelming…that is what living long, healthy entails.
 Most of us grow up believing that our health is not ours to manage, but should be left to experts like doctors and the healthcare system, which is fine when you are sick and ill, but of no help when you want to be free from disease.

 We know more about our cars than we do about our own bodies and health.
 That needs to change.

-- Calories should be in check and less than or around 2000 per day, but you don't have to over do this.
+- Calories should be in check and less than or around 2000 per day, but you don't have to overdo this.

 - 5 portions of fruits and vegetables per day.

-- Avoid ultra-processed foods and individual superfoods.
+- Avoid ultra-processed foods and individual superfoods and sugar-sweetened beverages.

 - Not more than 1-2 teaspoons of salt per day.
 Switch to a potassium-enrich salt substitute.